 Most women know about the biological clock.
 The concept that we as women have a window of opportunity to have children.
 If we miss that window, it’s just not possible.
-Well, with modern medicine that does not necessarily need to be the case.
-However, science and technology are still constrained by what is possible based on human biology.
+Well, with modern medicine that does not necessarily need to be the case as a fertility clinics all over offer groundbreaking treatments.

 Female fertility is plagued with many myths and many hard truths.
 We as women want to be educated about our bodies but turning to on line resources we find a confusing mix of fact and fiction.

 Egg count and quality decline start seriously at age 35 years

 Actually, as women, from when we are born and even before, our egg count has begun to seriously decline.
 We create all the eggs we will have for our fertile lifetime between 6 and 12 weeks gestational age.
 Around the time your mother found out for sure she was pregnant with you, and probably before she had even disclosed the pregnancy to close friends and family, you had made all of your eggs.

 Steadily, throughout childhood, before and after puberty and every month their after, eggs steadily undergo a process of selection and atresia (controlled cell death).
 Lots of eggs leave the safety of the sleeping resting pool within your ovary every day and go on a 100-day march towards either being chosen (for ovulation) or rejected.
 Nature intended us, in a world without contraception, to first conceive in our late teens.
 From biological standpoint, it wouldn’t matter if our eggs ran out completely after age 40 because, if we had survived that long in a natural world, a woman would have had many children by then.